Last updated on May 2nd, 2023

 What Are Chinese Lego Clones?

-When talking about Lego clones, knockoffs, reproductions, generics, or fakes everyone has a different definition of what they are and based on what you think of with each of those terms will determine whether you feel they are ok to buy or use or not.
+When talking about Lego clones, knockoffs, reproductions, generics, or fakes everyone has a different definition of what they are, and based on what you think of each of those terms will determine whether you feel they are ok to buy or use or not.